 At this point nobody knows precisely, and chance are good we never will.
 There is no equivalent to the Rosetta Stone in North American archaeology, and even if one were found, the rock art one finds in Utah and throughout the American Southwest is spread over such a vast period of time, and many different cultures that one translation wouldn’t fit them all.That being said, I don’t think we need to look farther than our own lives to get a sense of what the ancient Native Americans were recording in the sandstone.
 Like us they were human beings with aspirations, struggles, and questions about their place in the Universe.

-If you look closely enough at the rock art and make some educated guesses you will see at this three different things.
+If you look closely enough at the rock art and make some educated guesses you will see at least three different things.

 The Natural World